christophe-cerin/OnlineML_ESP32/ARDUINO/IOT-Temperature-Humidity-Monitoring/README.md

    - button : A button whose state can be read and modified.
  - **Property Initialization :** The initProperties() function configures the above properties for communication with the Arduino IoT Cloud.
 It specifies whether the properties are read-only (READ) or read/write (READWRITE) and which functions to call in case of a change (ON_CHANGE).
  - **Connection Handler :** WiFiConnectionHandlerArduinoIoTPreferredConnection manages the board's connection to the WiFi network using the provided credentials.

+## Interpretation of the main file esp32LCDwithouti2cRyverskiDHT22TempHumSimpleHDHlibCloudArduino.ino

+This code is the core of your project.
+It manages reading data from the DHT22 sensor, displaying it on an LCD screen, and communicating with the **Arduino IoT Cloud**.

+**Summary of Features**

+ - **DHT22 Sensor :** The program continuously reads temperature and humidity from the sensor.
+ - **LCD Screen :** Temperature and humidity values are displayed on a 16x2 LCD screen.
+ - **Arduino IoT Cloud :** The code is designed to connect to Arduino's IoT platform.
+It sends sensor data to the Cloud and can receive commands (like turning on an LED) from a dashboard.
+ - **Potentiometer and LED :** The code also manages reading a potentiometer and controlling an LED, which are synchronized with the Cloud.